Virginia universities propose $200 million plan for coronavirus testing during upcoming school year

 Northam has released guidelines that allow campuses to reopen with some virtual instruction, limits on class sizes, continued social distancing and steps for hygiene.
 Each college or university must submit reopening plans for state approval.

 The guidelines offer no firm rules for testing students or faculty, instead urging schools to work with local health officials on their approach.
-University leaders argue testing is key to both managing the disease and ensuring confidence among returning students.
+University leaders argue that testing is key to both managing the virus and ensuring confidence among returning students.

 Because “multiple states have relaxed social distancing and quarantine measures in ways that likely increase the risk of further viral transmission,” welcoming students and faculty back to college this fall represents “one of the most challenging examples of resumption of normal activities,” K. Craig Kent, U-Va.’s executive vice president for health affairs, wrote Carey on June 17.